xexyl/jparse/README.md

 documents/strings, and to see how it works.
 The library is much more useful because you can integrate it into your own applications and work with the parsed tree(s).
-More details (beyond the man page) on the library will be documented at a later date, depending on need, although we do give a bit of information below.
+More details (beyond the man page) on the library will be documented at a later date, depending on need, although we do give a fair bit of information below.

 We also have some additional tools, some of which will be documented later and some of which are documented below, namely `jstrdecode` and `jstrencode`.